IBM/charts/community/artifactory-ha/README.md

 ##### Kubernetes Secret
 You can deploy the Artifactory license(s) as a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/).
 Prepare a text file with the license(s) written in it.
-If writing multiple licenses, it's important to put **two new lines between each license block**!
+If writing multiple licenses (must be in the same file), it's important to put **two new lines between each license block**!
 ```bash
 # Create the Kubernetes secret (assuming the local license file is 'art.lic')
 kubectl create secret generic artifactory-cluster-license --from-file=./art.lic